 The deployment topology for MNC Bank’s TiDB cluster is designed to provide high availability, scalability, and disaster recovery, as illustrated below.

 The production deployment process was carried out in two phases.
-In the first phase, MNC Bank utilized TiCDC (TiDB Change Data Capture) to mirror real-time changes from the TiDB Cluster to the legacy MariaDB database.
+In the first phase, MNC Bank utilized TiCDC (TiDB Change Data Capture) to mirror real-time changes from the TiDB Cluster to the original database.
 This approach ensured a smooth transition while maintaining data consistency and reducing downtime during the switchover.
-The bank established a robust disaster recovery (DR) strategy in the second phase by configuring TiCDC to replicate changes from the primary TiDB cluster to a secondary TiDB cluster at the DR site.
+In the second phase, the bank established a robust disaster recovery (DR) strategy by configuring TiCDC to replicate changes from the primary TiDB cluster to a secondary TiDB cluster at the DR site.
 This setup ensures that, in the event of a failure at the primary site, the DR site remains in sync and ready to take over with minimal data loss.
 This topology provides MNC Bank with a fault-tolerant, distributed database system that supports real-time replication and cross-site disaster recovery, ensuring business continuity and supporting high-volume financial transactions.

 The Results: Measurable Improvements with TiDB